snaptest-io/csharp-generator/README.md

 # SnapTest C# NUnit Test Generator

-Generates test folders in C# using the NUnit framework via the[snaptest-cli](https://www.npmjs.com/package/snaptest-cli).
+Generates test folders in C# using the NUnit framework via the [snaptest-cli](https://www.npmjs.com/package/snaptest-cli).

 Master branch is published to npm and used in snaptest-cli as official csharpnunit generator when the `-r csharpnunit` flag is used.